2025 Volunteer Information

 Setting up race course and maintaining safety zone measurements

-this distance according to what the tide will be at race time.
+according to what the tide will be during the races.

 Supplies: